-GST is a form of value-added tax (VAT) that applies to most supplies of goods and services, including services and intangibles supplied remotely by an offshore supplier to New Zealand resident consumers.
+GST is a form of value-added tax (VAT) that applies to most supplies of goods and services, including low-value imported goods, services and intangibles supplied remotely by an offshore supplier to New Zealand resident consumers.
 The narrow category of exempt supplies includes financial services.
 The rate applied to taxable supplies is currently 15% or 0%.

 The 0% rate applies to a few supplies only, including exports and financial services supplied to other registered businesses.
 The 0% rate also applies to a supply that includes an interest in land between two GST-registered parties if the purchaser acquires the land with the intention of using it to make taxable supplies and the land is not intended to be used as a principal place of residence for the purchaser or an associate, or in relation to the sale of a business as a going concern.